GeorgePimpleton/Win32-games/revised-code-WinAPI/Chapter 01/1-5 Skeleton Minimal/README.md

 The basics of programming using the Windows API, in a quick nutshell.

 ### Possible types of apps that can be created on Windows
-5. a minimal skeletal Win API app
+5. a minimal skeletal WinAPI app with custom cursor and icon
    + a revision for resizing the window and the custom resources in a separate folder

 These examples uses custom icons and cursor, using a resource script to utilize the assets.